Brazil

 Implementation

-• We have developed the first real-time anti-deforestation monitoring platform.
+• We developed the first real-time anti-deforestation monitoring platform.
 Existing platforms are either satellite-driven, which renders them too late to intervene in illegal logging as it occurs, or too expensive and proprietary to scale effectively.

 Today, after a 30-year wait, the Brazilian Government has finally returned the rightful land of the Alto Rio Guamá to the Indigenous people, including our partners, the Tembé Indigenous community.
 Since 2014, we have stood by the Tembé, forging a close and enduring partnership.
-Through our Guardian devices and comprehensive system, we have worked hand-in-hand with them on a near-daily basis, empowering them to protect their land from illegal deforestation, poaching, and invaders—direct threats to their invaluable resources, their people, and the very survival of their unique culture.
+Through our Guardian devices and comprehensive system, we have worked hand-in-hand with them on a near-daily basis, empowering them to protect their land from illegal deforestation, poaching, and invaders - direct threats to their invaluable resources, their people, and the very survival of their unique culture.
 This historic milestone marks a significant step towards ensuring the long-term sustainability and preservation of their land.
 However, our journey is far from over.
 We now face the important task of expanding our monitoring and threat detection efforts, implementing reforestation initiatives, and much more.
 We are dedicated to continuing this work, knowing that it is only the beginning.

 Chief Sérgio Tembé expressed his gratitude with these inspiring words:

-“…when we began the patrols and setting up the Guardians, the loggers disappeared.They got spooked away, so they are not here as they used to be.
-This means that the Guardians which are being put up and the work we are doing together is giving positive results.”
+“…when we began the patrols and setting up the Guardians, the loggers disappeared.
+They got spooked away, so they are not here as they used to be.
+This means that the Guardians, which are being put up, and the work we are doing together are giving positive results.”

-Left: Chief Sérgio of the Tembé Tribe.
+Left: Chief Ednaldo Tembé of the Tembé Tribe.

 Right: Founder of Rainforest Connection, Topher White